Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsection occt_ocaf_7_1 Overview

-Standard visualization attributes implement the Application Interactive Services (see Open CASCADE Technology Visualization User’s Guide) in the context of Open CASCADE Technology Application Framework.
+Standard visualization attributes implement the Application Interactive Services (see @ref occt_user_guides__visualization "Visualization User's Guide"). in the context of Open CASCADE Technology Application Framework.
 Standard visualization attributes are AISViewer and Presentation and belong to the TPrsStd package.

 @subsection occt_ocaf_7_2 Services provided

 @subsubsection occt_ocaf_7_2_1 Defining an interactive viewer attribute

-The class TPrsStd_AISViewer allows you to define an interactive viewer attribute.
+The class *TPrsStd_AISViewer* allows you to define an interactive viewer attribute.
 There may be only one such attribute per one data framework and it is always placed to the root label.
 So, it could be set or found by any label ("access label") of the data framework.
 Nevertheless the default architecture can be easily extended and the user can manage several Viewers per one framework by himself.

-To initialize the AIS viewer as in the example below, use method Find.
+To initialize the AIS viewer as in the example below, use method *Find*.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 // "access" is any label of the data framework